U.S. repatriation flights from Costa Rica will continue in August

 * * * *

-The Costa Rican Consulate suggests that Costa Rican citizens and residents who last left the country before March 26 are among the only people who can enter Costa Rica on the outbound leg of these flights.
-(We are still waiting for official confirmation via a decree in La Gaceta.)

 Anyone who enters Costa Rica on a repatriation flight must complete an epidemiological form and self-isolate for 14 days.
-Proof of a negative coronavirus test and travel insurance are not required.
+Proof of a negative coronavirus test and travel insurance are not required for citizens and residents arriving on repatriation flights.

+The Tico Times has sent repeated messages to the Immigration Administration to confirm whether residents who last left Costa Rica before March 26 can return to the country on these repatriation flights.
+We will post a full story when we receive official word.

 Health regulations at IAH are managed by the airport and Customs and Border Patrol (CBP).
 There are currently no specific measures in place at George Bush Intercontinental Airport, according to the U.S. Embassy.